 Earthships can be completely self-sustaining; giving you the ability to grow food throughout the year, both inside and outside your home.
 Even in the harsh desert southwest, Earthships can be built to provide you with all the water, food and electricity you need to live off the grid.

 Earthships are built to collect and store water from the local environment.
 The water is captured from rain, snow and condensation and is stored in large cisterns.
-To further help with the homes sustainability, all waste-water is collected, treated and used again in some fashion.
+To further help with the sustainability of the home, all waste-water is collected, treated and used again in some fashion.

 Greywater, water that is not suitable for drinking, is recycled and held in storage tanks and then used for things like flushing toilets.